 Grand Theft Auto III prevents you from heading to the other boroughs of the city before you're supposed to with the oh-so-popular Broken Bridge (the first is blown up by your starting escape, but the subway is out, too.).
 Of course, once you complete the required missions, it's fixed.
 There are ways to circumvent this, but since the other boroughs aren't "activated" until the bridge (and later the subway) is fixed, they're empty save for traffic and thus completely pointless.

 Grand Theft Auto: San Andreas has a series of broken (or closed) bridges that block you from the rest of the state, initially from an earthquake warning.
 It is possible to cross over by swimming, but your wanted meter immediately shoots up to four stars, and won't go down until you're dead.
-Or, alternatively, get back to territory you can legitimately access, and lower your wanted rating normally; getting out is just as hard as getting in. note Inverted later in the game; there's a period of time where you are basically banished from Los Santos and receive a wanted level for trying to return.
+Or, alternatively, get back to territory you can legitimately access, and lower your wanted rating normally; getting out is just as hard as getting in.

 Grand Theft Auto: Liberty City Stories handles this a bit better; as a prequel to GTA 3, it's set when the bridge and tunnel are under construction, and the ferry workers — about to be put out of a job — are on strike.
 It's still essentially the same trope, but the issue is worked into the plot, with the Mafia manipulating the union throughout the strike.
 Also, the timing isn't quite as nicely convenient as usual; there are still several feet missing from the bridge when you first cross it, forcing you to make a daring stunt jump to lose the police.